 August 19, 2013 - The testimony of the trauma surgeon who treated Dzhokhar Tsarnaev is unsealed, revealing the extent of his wounds, including multiple gun shot wounds that pierced the base of his skull, mouth and vertebrae.
 Unsealed documents also reveal that Tsarnaev was not read his Miranda rights until three days after he was detained.

-October 21, 2013 - In a court document, prosecutors in the Boston Marathon bombing case publicly confirm that Tamerlan Tsarnaev was accused of participating in a gruesome 2011 triple homicide outside Boston.
+October 21, 2013 - In a court document, prosecutors confirm that Tamerlan Tsarnaev was accused of participating in a 2011 triple homicide outside Boston.